Skip to main content

 2. Verification: Server verifies signature and authorization parameters.

 3. Transfer Execution: Meridian executes settlement through the facilitator.
-On MegaETH, the facilitator uses the forwarder for USDm-compatible authorization relay.
+On MegaETH, the recommended path uses Permit2 through x402ExactPermit2Proxy; the USDm forwarder remains legacy compatibility only.

 4. Fee Application: Recipient and fee amounts are handled during settlement processing.